EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

     * tcp://192.168.0.234:54321/SrvNameZ

 ### SrvID vs LinkID
-* Service ID(a.k.a 【SrvID】) is a unique ID to identify a onlined service in IOC.
+* Service ID(a.k.a 【SrvID】) is a unique ID to identify an onlined service in IOC.
-  * ONLY service owner who onlined the service will get and has this SrvID.
+  * ONLY the service owner who onlined the service will get and have this SrvID.
 * Link ID(a.k.a 【LinkID】) is a unique ID to identify a connected link between ObjX and ObjY in IOC.
-  * BOTH ObjX and ObjY will get a pair of LinkID, such as ObjY connect to ObjX who already call IOC_onlineService, then ObjY's LinkID is get from IOC_connectService, while ObjX's LinkID is get from IOC_acceptClient by SrvID.
+  * BOTH ObjX and ObjY will each get a LinkID.
+For example, when ObjY connects to ObjX who already called IOC_onlineService, then ObjY's LinkID is obtained from IOC_connectService, while ObjX's LinkID is obtained from IOC_acceptClient by SrvID.
-  * This means LinkID is a pair of ID, one is ObjX's LinkID, another is ObjY's LinkID, which is a pair of ID to identify a established connection between ObjX and ObjY in IOC.
+  * This means there is a pair of LinkIDs - one for ObjX and one for ObjY - that together identify an established connection between ObjX and ObjY in IOC.
-  * Each pair of LinkID will have one Usage, which is CMD or EVT or DAT, and one Direction, which is from ObjX to ObjY or from ObjY to ObjX.
+  * Each LinkID pair has one Usage (CMD or EVT or DAT) and bidirectional capability.
 Such as:
     * ObjX's LinkID is used to postEVT to ObjY, while ObjY's LinkID is used to CbProcEvt_F in IOC's context,
       * OR ObjY's LinkID is used to postEVT to ObjX, while ObjX's LinkID is used to CbProcEvt_F in IOC's context.
     * ObjX's LinkID is used to execCMD to ObjY, while ObjY's LinkID is used to CbExecCmd_F in IOC's context,